lgss/service-design-manual/service-manual/operations/monitoring.md

 ## Further reading

-* the [Radiating Information](https://gds.blog.gov.uk/2012/02/08/radiating-information/) blog post gives examples of some of the monitoring dashboards used while building GOV.UK
+* the [Radiating Information](https://gds.blog.gov.uk/2012/02/08/radiating-information/) blog post gives examples of some of the monitoring dashboards used while building LGSS
 * [open source monitoring](https://speakerdeck.com/obfuscurity/the-state-of-open-source-monitoring) explains some of the terminology and available open-source tools